Thomas

 I have a degree in what was then (1993) called "Automation and Mechanics", but has later been named Mechatronics, and traditionally speaking is a form of Electrical Engineering.

 In the world of IT i've done the whole Geordi La Forge, from Netware to Kubernetes so to speak.
-The last few years very focused on Security, Cloud, migrations and IAAS initially, and now successfully running SAAS operations deployed with Automation/DevOps.
-I am still maintaining my hands on skills and being the SME in many subjects, variety and challenges is what keeps IT fun...
+The last few years very focused on Security/Infrastructure, VOIP/SIP, and Cloud; migrations and IAAS initially, and now successfully running SAAS operations deployed with Automation/DevOps.
+I am still maintaining my hands on skills and being the SME in many subjects, such as SIP/Asterisk and Networking, variety and challenges is what keeps IT fun...

 On the industrial/controls side I have worked on Anything from PLC/HMI projects with a few I/O, to larger distributed systems and production lines, from Relays to EtherIP, from DCS to NRT, and so forth.
 I do not anticipate going back to these roots, but my background experience in this area can be very useful in many situations.